 - Is all the tooling and related equipment being provided by the manufacturer, or will ownership of and risk in tooling remain with the principal or IP owner?

-- Does the principal bear all the risk related to manufacture of the products or should risk of loss apportioned?
+- Does the principal bear all the risk related to manufacturing of the products or should risk of loss apportioned?

 - Does the Supplier service other customers such that the Customer needs to contract for the attainment of certain service levels, staffing availability etc.?